 PLAN FOR LEARNING OUTCOMES CRITICAL THINKING

 Attainment of the CRITICAL THINKING Learning Outcome is required for courses in this component.
 There are several dimensions to this learning outcome.
 Please complete the following Plan for Assessment with information regarding course assignments (type, frequency, importance) that will be used by the department to assess the attainment of students in each of the dimensions of the learning outcome.
 Type refers to the types of assignments used for assessment such as written work, presentations, etc. Frequency refers to the number of assignments included such as a single paper or multiple papers.
 Importance refers to the relative emphasis or weight of the assignment to the entire course.
 For each dimension, please specify the expected success rate for students completing the course that meet the proficiency level and explain your reasoning.
 Please refer to the Critical Thinking Rubric for more information on student performance/proficiency in this area.
 Note that courses are expected to meaningfully address all dimensions of the learning outcome.

+Because PS105 classes tend to be large, faculty members rarely assign extensive papers or essays.
+Most course assignments consist of weekly chapter readings and class discussions.
+The three dimensions of critical thinking learning outcomes are integrated throughout the course in chapter readings and assessed in class discussions and in three to four multiple choice exams.
+Each chapter in the text will require students to grasp evidence—evidence of specific provisions in specific articles and amendments of the constitution; evidence of how each of the four institutions of government (legislative, executive, judicial and bureaucratic) is organized and functions; evidence of the organization and operation of political parties, campaigns and elections; evidence of how public policy is made and the specific provisions of public policy.
+Each chapter will require students to integrate information, apply their understanding of the constitution to the operations of government.
+Each chapter will require students to make value judgments and evaluate the validity of truth claims about the constitutionality of the role of the president in issuing executive orders, of the role of the bureaucracy in creating administrative law, or the role of the courts in making public policies.